Pegasus row: Rahul demands Shah's resignation, SC probe against Modi - The Shillong Times

 The Congress on Monday accused the government of “treason” and held Shah responsible for the snooping and hacking of phones of journalists, judges and politicians, and demanded a probe.

-BJP leader and former IT minister Ravi Shankar Prasad questioned the credentials of those behind the story as well as its timing, coming a day before Parliament’s Monsoon Session that began on Monday, as he accused the opposition party of hitting a “new low” in making baseless allegations.
-(IANS)
+BJP leader and former IT minister Ravi Shankar Prasad questioned the credentials of those behind the story as well as its timing, coming a day before Parliament’s Monsoon Session that began on Monday, as he accused the opposition party of hitting a “new low” in making baseless allegations

+Slamming the government, the Congress MP from Kerala’s Wayanad said, “Look, I have said very clearly that there is gross theft in the Rafale deal and none of you people supported me.

+“But the truth has a way of coming out.
+There is an enquiry in France and you will see the Prime Minister himself is responsible for corruption in Rafale.”

 Comments are closed.